sjcappella/SimpX/README.md

 ### Dynamic Taint Analysis
 #### Taint Introduction and Propagatation
 Currently, taint is introduced via the `get_input()` system call.
 Since this is the only source of external data, there is no other way to introduce taint.
-Taint will propagate via defined operations int the `Src/TaintAnalysis.py` file.
+Taint will propagate via defined operations in the `Src/TaintAnalysis.py` file.
 Both variables and memory addresses can be tainted.
 Right now, the taint process is inclined to over taint.
 Constant functions (such as XOR) should remove taint in some cases.
 Right now this does not happen.

 #### Taint Check
 The system is currently designed to display a warning when an jump target is tainted.
 This happens when the jump target is conditional and that condition has been tainted.
 In turn, this means that the jump target can be influenced directly by external user input.